 What to Consider When Integrating Jira and other Work Management Systems

 But treading on this path is not easy.
 The variety of apps available on the Marketplace can confuse even the most sorted person and eventually defeat the purpose of getting an integration tool in the first place.

 So walk slowly, take your time, explore your options, maybe take a free trial and then make a decision.
-Hurrying this up is surely going to be heavy on your pockets, not to mention the time and efforts you would waste on it.
+Hurrying this up is surely going to be heavy on your pockets, not to mention the time and effort you would waste on it.

 Secure Information Exchange

-But the whole point here is to keep your information secure from “man in the middle” attacks, data being sent to the wrong destination or being received from the wrong source and the like.
+But the whole point here is to keep your information secure from “man in the middle” attacks, data being sent to the wrong destination, or being received from the wrong source, and the like.